activist-org/activist/FRONTEND_TESTING.md

 })
 ```

+For CRUD, name the test `User can manage <thing> (CREATE, UPDATE, DELETE)` and let one test walk the whole happy path, as the FAQ and resource specs do.
+One test then backs one catalog row, and a title filter such as `manage resources` cannot be satisfied by a validation or server-error spec that never reaches a success path.

 Then from `frontend/` run `node test-e2e/scripts/e2e-coverage.mjs` and search the report for your id.
 It stays **missing** until a spec matches, then **covered**.
 Use `--verbose` if you want the matched test title.

 Set `required: false` if you want the row to stay in the list without lowering the percentage (not ready yet).
 Remove the row if the product no longer has that behavior.